baribault/matstanlib/README.txt

 typing 'help FUNCTIONNAME' at the command line will give information on how to call each function.  scripts are heavily commented.

-however, please also note that this library is a work in progress.
-only those functions/scripts listed below as DONE are completed.
-if there is no DONE note, the file may not be written yet or, if it is written, is still being worked on, and is not guaranteed to not produce errors (either thrown or silent).

-code may be updated or refactored at any time.
+however, please also note that this library is a work in progress.  while most functions and scripts are complete, a few are still being actively worked on, and so are not guaranteed to be free of errors (either thrown or silent). code may be updated or refactored at any time.

+once the library is in a satisfactory state, I will make an official release.

 this code currently requires that MATLAB's Statistics Toolbox be installed.